LisaHJung/OTel-for-Beginners-JS/README.md

       - key: process.pid
         action: delete
 ```
-- The `deployment.environment.name` resource attribute is added to incoming traces.
+**In this configuration, the resource processor inserts a new resource attribute called `deployment.environment.name` and sets its value to `local`.**

+This makes it easier to identify where traces are coming from when working across multiple environments.

+**Newly processed trace**
 <img width="2560" height="994" alt="image" src="https://github.com/user-attachments/assets/a057f3c0-8af6-4eb6-a435-c6f2c30290ca" />

-- In addition, the following resource attributes were deleted to remove sensitive or irrelevant data.
+**In addition, the following resource attributes were deleted to remove low-value or sensitive host and process metadata.**

 ```
 processors: